 What are suppression lists and when to use them?

-2. Click Create suppression list.
-A Create suppression list page opens.
+2. Click on the Create suppression list button.

 • Paste or type them in.
 Add one rule per line, press Enter to separate each entry